-While you sleep, all of your muscles relax, including those controlling your airway.
-Sleep apnea can cause your airway to collapse and restrict airflow by 80% or more.
-In some people, these interruptions to breathing can occur as frequently as 30 or more times within an hour, sometimes lasting ten seconds or longer.
+While we sleep, all of our muscles relax, including those controlling our airways.
+For some people, this relaxation of the muscles, as well as skeletal pre-disposition, can cause their airways to collapse and restrict airflow by 80% or more.
+This condition is known as Sleep Apnea.
+In some individuals, these interruptions to breathing can occur as frequently as 30 or more times within an hour, sometimes lasting ten seconds or longer.

 Sleep apnea may be caused by genetics, poor posture, allergies, enlarged tonsils, and other issues.
 Obstructive sleep apnea is the most common form of sleep apnea.
 This is caused by the collapse of airways in the throat and mouth during sleep.

 There are a few steps you can take to reduce your risk of developing sleep apnea.

 Start your journey with Strobel Dentistry in Chicago

 If driving, we validate for a discounted parking rate at the following location: Interpark: 20 E. Randolph is located at the intersection of Wabash and Randolph.